lawpatch/au-ip_license/au-license_ip.md

 - sub-licenceable (unless otherwise specified in the Provision);
 - non-exclusive (unless otherwise specified in the Provision);
 - royalty free (unless otherwise specified in the Provision); and
-- global (unless otherwise specified in the Provision);
+- global (unless otherwise specified in the Provision),

-licence to use the Subject for the Purpose.
+licence to the Intellectual Property Rights in the Subject for the Purpose.

-Where there is an Exception, the licence of Intellectual Property above will not apply to the subject of the Exception.
+Where there is an Exception, the licence of Intellectual Property Rights above will not apply to the subject of the Exception.

 ## Definitions